Processing Photos Out of Order

 Daily Photo – Under the Ancient Skies

 Sometimes, an HDR image of a cool place can come out a little boring, even in an interesting place such as this.
-So, often times I will run the image through a black and white treatment (see my Silver Efex Pro Review).
-That tool is a lot of fun and can help take a boring photo and make it more interesting.
+So, often times I will run the image through a black and white treatment which can help take a boring photo and make it more interesting.

 As I begin the processing, I sometimes discover a photo is more about shape, line, and contrast than it is about color, light, and saturation.
 It’s all still there, in all it’s HDR glory, but the emphasis has had a bit of a correction.